caryoscelus/heavy-bright-sun-wip/chapters/001-chapter-first.md

 by how unconcerned i was about it.

-— Hey, Izzy, are you always so carefree? — I spoke to myself aloud, which i do way too often when find myself alone in a new environment.
+— Hey, Izzy, are you always so carefree? — I spoke to myself aloud, which i do way too often when i find myself alone in a new environment.

 I waited for an answer for a few minutes and when it failed to come, finally got up.
 As i did, i knocked over some boxes lying on the floor and a small cloud of